What Commercial Auto Insurance Is Required in Nebraska?

 Determine Whether State or Federal Rules Apply

-Nebraska's 25/50/25 minimums give way to federal FMCSA requirements whenever a vehicle carries cargo or passengers interstate, or when it weighs over 10,001 pounds and operates in interstate commerce.
-One cross-border run into Iowa or Kansas is enough to trigger the shift to $750,000 CSL or more.
+Nebraska's 25/50/25 minimums give way to federal FMCSA requirements when a vehicle carries cargo or passengers interstate or weighs over 10,001 pounds in interstate commerce.
+A single cross-border run into Iowa or Kansas is enough to trigger the shift to $750,000 CSL or more.

 5. 5